imanisima/anime-match/README.md

 ## Dataset
 ---
 The datasets uses in this project are raw transcripts from [Kistunekko](https://kitsunekko.net).
 It contains transcripts from over 2000 anime in 4 languages: English, Japanese, Chinese, and Korean.
 For the purposes of this project, we will be sticking with English.

+Transcipts can be found in the [/content/drive/My Drive/Colab Notebooks/transcripts]() path.